puhthetic/CSE5524---Final-Project/README.md

 # CSE5524---Final-Project

 **Prequisites**
 You must have at least Python 3.10+.
-This project should be run on OSC.
+This project should be run on OSC ascend version 3.12.

 You must install these dependencies:
 ```bash